This is my review of The Airport Hotel, situated inside Hamad Airport in Doha.

 Once I got there, I was pleasantly surprised.
 The rooms are not huge but are very attractively furnished:

-There is a swimming pool but I did not have the time to visit.
-This is a library picture:
+There is a swimming pool but I did not have the time to visit:

 …. which looks hugely impressive (for an airport!).